hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

 To run over a weekly set of testing that ensures we meet a Minimal Standard for Release.

 ## Objectives
-There are prescriptive things to check (see [Standard Verification](#standard-verification) - but a degree of explortory testing is good to find out the edge cases etc.
+There are prescriptive things to check (see [Standard Verification](#standard-verification) - but a degree of exploratory testing is good to find out the edge cases etc.

 * Is the website instructions still up-to-date?
 * Do the pre-reqs still make sense - and can the setup scripts still work?
 * Do the tutorials still work?
 * Can I get started writing an application without having to make massive leaps?

-In addition an objective is to find and close gaps that have been found within the testing.
+In addition, an objective is to find and close gaps that have been found within the testing.

 ## Playbooks